django-denmark/django-consent/README.rst

 **October 2021:** @benjaoming has joined `GovStack <https://www.govstack.global/>`__'s `working group on Consent Management <https://discourse.govstack.global/t/consent-management/21>`__.

-*Normally* or conventionally, organizations and developers imagine how to handle data from the organizations's or the developer's perspective.
-We end up with solutions to convince/manipulate/coerce users to consent to using their data.
+**Currently** (or conventionally), organizations and developers imagine how to handle data from the organization's or the developer's perspective.
+Through quantity-driven and often needlessly greedy data collection and useless UIs, we end up with solutions to convince/manipulate/coerce users to consent to using their data.
+The user's consent is viewed as a legally required obstacle that's supposed to be clicked away and not actually understood.
 This isn't what consent should mean.

-So we need a different model and solution.
+We need different models and solutions.

-*Ideally*, we should step back and imagine how **we** would want **our own** data to be handled.
-That's the way to identify better models and solutions fo *consent management*.
+**Ideally**, we should step back from our immediate short-term development issues and imagine how **we** would want **our own** data to be handled.
+By assuming the real user's perspective, we can identify better models and solutions for *consent management* where the *management* part is seen as the user's ability to manage their own consent.

 What is this?
 -------------